Rushadilly/Revival/posts/Revival #3.md

 > “Yeah, I've been getting that a lot recently.”

 Her mouth twitched, just barely, like a smile had tried to form and thought better of it.
-The expression vanished as quickly as it came, but Joseph had seen it—or thought he had.
+<br>The expression vanished as quickly as it came, but Joseph had seen it—or thought he had.

 He hesitated, then ventured softly,

 > “Can I… ask your name?”

 Her head turned, the glow of her rings catching the faint light.
-For a moment she didn’t answer, like she was deciding whether he deserved to know.
+<br>For a moment she didn’t answer, like she was deciding whether he deserved to know.

 Finally, she muttered,

 > “…Soot.”

 > “Soot?” he repeated, careful with the word, testing the sound.
-> “That’s… kind of nice.”
+> <br>“That’s… kinda nice.”

 She didn’t respond, but her tail gave a small flick, gaze softening—just a little.

 She turned away, ears angled toward the tavern as if listening for trouble.
-The glow of her rings pulsed faintly, steady but tense, like she was reminding herself she could still disappear into the dark at a moment’s notice.
+<br>The glow of her rings pulsed faintly, steady but tense, like she was reminding herself she could still disappear into the dark at a moment’s notice.

-## 🕯️ Parting
+### 🕯️ Parting

 Joseph hesitated, torn between staying in the fragile quiet with her and returning to camp before anyone noticed he was missing.

 The thought of explaining where he’d gone—and who he’d met—pressed on him like a weight.

 As much as he wanted to linger, it didn't seem wise.

 > “I… I should probably head back,” he said softly, ears folding.
-> “The others might notice I’m gone.”
+> <br>“The others might notice I’m gone.”

 The Umbreon’s head jerked toward him, the faint glow of her rings pulsing with the sudden motion.
-Her eyes sharpened, wary, a flash of panic—or fear—crossing them before she masked it again.
+<br>Her eyes sharpened, wary, a flash of panic—or fear—crossing them before she masked it again.

 > “Back?
 To where?”